 Children show friendship and love as they work collaboratively to explore ‘big questions’ through hands-on, practical science.
+They demonstrate curiosity about the world around them yet are open to the fact that some answers cannot be provided by Science.
 They also show perseverance when tackling tasks that require an element of wrestling and grappling.
 Children feel a sense of pride and satisfaction when they have those “lightbulb” moments in lessons.
 They are able to experience awe and wonder as they explore new scientific concepts and skills.

 Science is a core subject within the National Curriculum.

 At Lostock Gralam, our vision for science is that "All children will become scientific thinkers who are curious about the world around them.
 They will be inspired to learn through our hands-on, inquiry-based approach to science".